Dilaton stabilization in KKLT revisited: Introduction

 This article is organized as follows.
 In section \ref{sec:Review}, we review main features of the moduli stabilization in the original KKLT and GKP which assumed that the K\"ahler modulus is decoupled from the dilaton and the complex structure moduli.
 From this, we summarize the ingredients needed for our discussion and settle the notations.
 In section \ref{sec:EFT}, we illustrate the saddle point problem by considering the extreme case in which the conifold modulus is the only complex structure modulus or other complex structure moduli effects are negligibly small, as frequently employed in the literatures for simplicity.
 For this purpose we examine the low energy effective superpotential induced by integrating out the conifold modulus.
 Then we apply the results of \cite{Choi:2004sx} to show that the mass mixing between the dilaton and the K\"ahler modulus in the presence of the non-perturbative effect easily destabilizes the potential.
+This strongly suggests that the dilaton stabilization requires effects from complex structure moduli other than the conifold modulus.
 In section \ref{sec:Condition} we interpret the condition for the absence of the saddle point in light of the GVW superpotential in two equivalent ways : 1) the dilaton must be considerably heavier than the gravitino mass and 2) the $(1,2)$ component of the NS 3-form fluxes dominates over the $(3,0)$ component which is consistent with the low energy supersymmetry breaking.
-This provides a more stringent constraint on the flux vacua.
+This provides a more stringent constraint on the flux vacua which also reflects the effects from the large number of complex structure moduli.
 Finally we conclude.
 Throughout this work, we take the (reduced) Planck unit $m_{\rm Pl}=1$ unless otherwise stated.
 Notations and conventions follow \cite{Blumenhagen:2013fgp}.